 Financing with Guitar Center is offered through its store credit card, the Guitar Center Gear Card.
-Obtaining a store card typically requires at least fair credit, though Guitar Center also offers an alternative card, the Essentials Card, for those who don’t qualify for the Gear Card.
+Obtaining a store card typically requires at least fair credit, though Guitar Center also offers an alternative card — known as the Essentials Card — for those who don’t qualify for the Gear Card.
 The Essentials Card doesn’t offer the special financing options, though it will give you the option to make payments on purchases over time.
-Additionally, Guitar Center offers a 30-day layaway program.
+In addition, Guitar Center offers layaway and lease-to-own programs.

-We’ll discuss these options, as well as some alternatives, like personal loans and low-interest credit cards, below.
+Let’s review these options, as well as some alternatives like personal loans and low-interest credit cards:

 - No interest if paid in full within six months